albertattard/java-boot-camp/02 - Data Types.md

 ![Stack and Heap](assets/images/Stack%20and%20Heap.png)

 The variables (both types) are only found in the *Java stack*, while the objects are only found in the *Java heap*.
-The size of the *Java stack* entry for our method is directly proportional to the amount of variables our method has.
+The size of the *Java stack* entry for our method is directly proportional to the number of variables our method has.

-The size of the method itself, like the number of lines of code, is not part of the *Java stack* and is stored elsewhere.
+The size of the method itself (the number of lines of code) is not part of the *Java stack* and is stored elsewhere.

-Having large objects, will not affect the *Java stack* as all objects data is stored in the *Java heap*.
+Having large objects, will not affect the *Java stack* as all objects' data is stored in the *Java heap*.

 Consider the following example